sebastianvanbaalen/eventreport/README.md

 ## Why the `eventreport` package?

-`R` already contains some functionalities that can be used for aggregating event report level data to the event level, such as the `mean` and `median` base `R` calls.
+`R` already contains some functions that can be used for aggregating event report level data to the event level, such as the `mean` and `median` base `R` calls.
 However, as we detail in the package introduction article, the aggregation of event reports often demands additional functionalities, such as the use of tie-break rules or information contained in meta variables.